 To help you pull off a beautiful space full of greenery and arrangements, garden lifestyle expert Carmen Johnston is sharing her best tips for caring for common Christmas plants and flowers.
 Whether you’re trying to get your wreath to last the whole season or gifting amaryllis bulbs to a friend, we’ve got you covered.

 The quintessential Christmas flower may be abundant during the holidays, but these plants do not like cold temperatures—Johnston warns against exposing them to temperatures below 40 degrees Fahrenheit.
 “When watering, be sure to remove the pot cover underneath, or anything that prevents draining,” she says.
 “Poinsettias do not like wet feet—meaning do not let them sit in water.
 They do drink a lot of water, though, and you may need to water them daily.
 Give them plenty of sunlight as they are a tropical plant and grown in the full sun—this will extend the bloom time.”
-Check the soil every day for dryness and display on a windowsill (if it's not too chilly outside) or other well-lit area.
+Check the soil every day for dryness and display on a windowsill (if it’s not too chilly outside) or other well-lit area.
 Do keep in mind that poinsettias are toxic to cats and dogs.
 Though the toxicity rarely rises to a life-threatening level, pets may vomit or develop irritated skin if exposed to the plant’s sap, so you may consider discreetly re-gifting any poinsettias that come your way if you have pets.

 Think wreaths, garlands, mistletoe, and other greens that you’d display on your mantel or tabletop this time of year.
 “Before I make wreaths and garlands, I soak them in buckets of water overnight,” Johnston says.
 “This helps prevent them from getting crispy and gives you at least another week to enjoy.”
 When choosing greenery, select the freshest bunch, lightly mist the greens every couple of days, and keep them out of direct sunlight and heat.